-Family Child Care providers offers hourly, full and part day, and extended hours (weekend and evening) care for children four weeks to twelve years old.
-Only dual working families are entitled full day care
+Family Child Care providers offer hourly, full and part day and extended hours (weekend and evening) care for children four weeks to twelve years old.
+Only dual working families are entitled to full day care

 Short Term Alternative Child Care is a program designed to provide on-site group care when the parent(s) of all children in care are attending the same function.